PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Bing-Video-Search/quickstarts/ruby.md

 ## <a name="process-and-view-the-response"></a>Yanıtı işleme ve görüntüleme

-1. Yanıt alındıktan sonra JSON yanıtını yazdırabilirsiniz.
+1. After the response is received, you can print the JSON response.

     ```ruby
     puts JSON::pretty_generate(JSON(response.body))